 An initial assessment of the exact depth of digging is required.
 This will eventually determine the type of electric cable positioned underground.
 For example, suppose the intention is to put an underground cable solely for the transference of electrical power of voltage to an inaccessible location.
 In that case, the underground wires can be installed and placed at different depths depending on the category of conduit.

-If digging is about 6 inches deep, install a galvanized electrical conduit with a metal exterior and individual conductors inside the wires.
-For a whole 12 inch deep trench, you can directly install GFCI protected underground cables with a short infused PVC length.
+If the digging is about 6 inches deep, install a galvanized electrical conduit with a metal exterior and individual conductors inside the wires.
+For a whole 12-inch deep trench, you can directly install GFCI-protected underground cables with a short infused PVC length.

-For 18 inch deep trench, install THWN-2 conductors in a prolonged length of PVC conduit as this will keep the cables under protection.
-At the deepest, 24 inches, you can locate and install the underground feeder cable with the help of a PVC conduit going till 18 inches underground.
+For an 18-inch-deep trench, install THWN-2 conductors in a prolonged length of PVC conduit, as this will protect the cables.
+At the deepest, 24 inches, you can locate and install the underground feeder cable with the help of a PVC conduit going 18 inches underground.

 Deep trenches (6, 12, 18, 24 inches):

 To bury 6 inches deep, the galvanized metal solid conduit is used with individual conductors.
 To identify waterproof conductors, look for the W sign on the profile.
-For trench as deep as 6 inches, any size circuit can be accommodated.
+Any size circuit can be accommodated for a trench as deep as 6 inches.
 However, the cost is slightly more.

-For 12 inches, lay underground feeder cable if it completes the following checklist:
+For 12 inches, lay an underground feeder cable if it completes the following checklist:

 1. GFCI protected before placement